TAI-EPAM/page-objects-generator/README.md

 ## Custom elements
 In this section we will look at examples how to add your own custom elements.
 ### Creating SearchRule
-To create a new search rule, you should implement the [SearchRule](https://github.com/TAI-EPAM/page-objects-generator/blob/master/src/main/java/com/epam/page/object/generator/model/searchrule/SearchRule.java) interface which extends from [Validatable](https://github.com/TAI-EPAM/page-objects-generator/blob/master/src/main/java/com/epam/page/object/generator/model/searchrule/Validatable.java) interface.
-Which include the following methods that you should override.
+To create a new `SearchRule`, you should implement the [SearchRule](https://github.com/TAI-EPAM/page-objects-generator/blob/master/src/main/java/com/epam/page/object/generator/model/searchrule/SearchRule.java) interface which extends from [Validatable](https://github.com/TAI-EPAM/page-objects-generator/blob/master/src/main/java/com/epam/page/object/generator/model/searchrule/Validatable.java) interface.

-If you don't follow any of given SearchRules (e.g. you want to use another unique element), then you can create your own SearchRule.
-Consider the creation a new SearchRule on the following example.
+If you don't follow any of given `SearchRules` (e.g. you want to use another unique element), then you can create your own `SearchRule`.
+Consider the creation a new `SearchRule` on the following example.

 `MySearchRule` :
 ```java